-The people of Xizhou might need to get government permission to open a restaurant or stall in Xizhou.
-However, that might not be the case in Xizhou.
-There is a possibility that anyone can open a restaurant or stall depending on if they pay for all the requirements of that place they are opening.
+The people of Xizhou might need to get government permission to open a restaurant or stall in Xizhou or might not.
+There is a possibility that anyone can open a restaurant or stall depending on if they meet all the requirements a pay for the place they are opening.

 Obstacles in Xizhou: